 Understanding cached previews and metadata

-When mobile users interact with content on Tableau Server or Tableau Online, the server processes the underlying business data, and the Tableau Mobile app renders it for display.
+When mobile users interact with content on Tableau Server or Tableau Cloud, the server processes the underlying business data, and the Tableau Mobile app renders it for display.
 To display content more quickly, Tableau Mobile caches the following content on a user's device:

 Previews of workbooks and views set as start pages, favourite workbooks and views, as well as the workbooks and views that are in favourite collections